Nerwyn/android-tv-card/README.md

 As an alternative to normal tap, hold, and double tap actions, buttons and the touchpad center can also be used in a momentary mode.
 Configuring this option disables the normal tap, hold, and double tap actions.

 The momentary start action is fired when you first press down on a button or touchpad.
 The momentary end action is fired when you release the button or touchpad.
-While these are meant to be used together you can use one or the other.
+These actions can be used together or separately.

-You can include the number of seconds a button has been held down using `hold_secs` in a template.
+For momentary end actions you can include the number of seconds a button has been held down using `hold_secs` in a template.
 For convenience, the momentary end action YAML is included in a code box below the action, like shown above.

 ### Touchpad Actions